geogate-io/HAOCM-R/README.md

 ###### Prepare Input for Aurora Model

-To download ERA5 data for the Aurora Model, you can use the get_data.py script.
+To download ERA5 data for the Aurora Model, you can use the [get_data.py](https://github.com/geogate-io/DLROMS/blob/main/run/get_data.py) script.
 Please note that this script requires the cdsapi module to retrieve data from the Copernicus Climate Data Store (CDS).
-For more information on how to install the necessary module and configure your user settings, please refer to the instructions here.
+For more information on how to install the necessary module and configure your user settings, please refer to the instructions [here](https://cds.climate.copernicus.eu/how-to-api).

-To download ERA5 data for Aurora Model [get_data.py](https://github.com/geogate-io/DLROMS/blob/main/run/get_data.py) script can be used.
-Also note that the script requires `cdsapi` module to download data from Copernicus Climate Data Store (CDS).
-More information about installing required module and configuring user can be found in [here](https://cds.climate.copernicus.eu/how-to-api).

 ### Running Model